Further Education During Unemployment: Identification, Estimation, and Empirical Implementation

 Within the (exactly matched) layoff quarter, gender, and manufacturing cells for each of the eight enrollment timing cohorts, we estimate a separate propensity score model.
 As we demonstrate in the validation study in \citet{LeungandPei2020}, it is crucial to include pre-enrollment earnings, and we use three years of pre-layoff quarterly earnings as (linear) inputs into the model.\footnote{While the literature also favors including indicators for zero earnings in each quarter, we do not include these to minimize the number of perfect prediction and overlap problems within the exact-matching-cells.
-However, as discussed later, we find that the inclusion of these indicators do not meaningfully change the estimates in a robustness check.} In addition to pre-layoff earnings, we also include quarterly earnings between layoff and enrollment per our identification result (we illustrate the importance of incorporating these earnings with empirical evidence in Section \ref{subsec:Overall-Returns}).
+However, as discussed in Section \ref{subsec:Overall-Returns} below, including these indicators does not meaningfully change our estimates.} In addition to pre-layoff earnings, we also include quarterly earnings between layoff and enrollment per our identification result (we illustrate the importance of incorporating these earnings with empirical evidence in Section \ref{subsec:Overall-Returns}).
 Finally, we include in our propensity score model demographic and prior job characteristics to the extent that our data allow it.\footnote{Out of the 980 propensity score models, 27 do not converge to a solution with the full set of covariates.
-In these cases, we estimate the model by eliminating one covariate (i.e., one industry dummy, demographic variable, or quarter of earnings).} Specifically, we include race indicators (white, African American, other, or unknown), pre-layoff sector indicators (construction, wholesale trade, administrative support and waste management, healthcare and social assistance, accommodation and food services, retail trade, transportation, and other), job tenure categories (less than one year, one to six years, and more than six years), age indicators (age below 19, each year from age 19 and 59, and older than 59), whether a worker has a dependent at the time of UI claim, and county unemployment rate during the month of layoff.
+In these cases, we estimate the model by eliminating one covariate at a time in the following order: quarterly earnings (starting with most recent), unemployment rate, tenure dummies (starting with longest), dependent dummy, race dummies (unknown, American Indian/Asian/Hawaiian/Hispanic, and Black), age dummies (starting with oldest), sector dummies (transportation, retail, accommodation and food, healthcare, administrative support, wholesale, and construction), and gender.} Specifically, we include race indicators (White, Black, other, or unknown), pre-layoff sector indicators (construction, wholesale trade, administrative support and waste management, healthcare and social assistance, accommodation and food services, retail trade, transportation, and other), job tenure categories (less than one year, one to six years, and more than six years), age indicators (age below 19, each year from age 19 and 59, and older than 59), whether a worker has a dependent at the time of UI claim, and county unemployment rate during the month of layoff.

 We use the estimated propensity score to pair each enrollee with her nearest neighbor from the comparison sample, where each comparison worker may be matched to more than one enrollee (i.e., matching with replacement).
 Choosing a larger number of neighbors may further reduce variance in the estimated treatment effect, but the quality of the match may deteriorate as we allow for larger propensity score differences between the enrollee and comparison workers.
 Since we have a large enough sample size to attain precise estimates and are more concerned with bias, we use only one neighbor in our main specification.
 We do, however, explore the sensitivity of our results with respect to the number of neighbors in Section \ref{subsec:Overall-Returns}.